VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 ## Non fixable rules

 Most of the rules are automatically fixable but some of them are not.
-By default, the twig-cs-fixer disable all the non-fixable-rules, but you can still allow them in the config file:
+By default, the twig-cs-fixer disable all the non-fixable-rules, but you can still allow them in your config file:

 ```php
 <?php